 Epicurean Cutting Boards.
 Durable and eco-friendly, these cutting boards seem to last a lifetime.
 I was skeptical at first, but they have proven to be worth every penny.
 I loved them so much I went ahead and purchased the utensils without regret.

 Cast Iron.
 Once I started cooking with cast iron it was hard to go back.
 I received a dutch oven as gift when we were living in France and it has become my kitchen workhorse ever since.
 I use it for everything from soups to sourdoughs.
 Le Creuset has made a good name for itself but a Lodge Dutch Oven is a great price for the quality.
 I know that because I religiously use a Lodge 10-Inch Skillet for perfect frittatas and socca bread.
 Just be sure to care for and keep your cast iron well seasoned, it will return the favor.

 If you’re just getting into making your own bread at home, you really don’t need much equipment.
-A glass container for your stater, a large mixing bowl, flour and water.
-A dutch oven or cast iron skillet is ideal (see above), but one tool that will make a big difference is a good Dough Scraper .
+A glass container for your stater, a large mixing bowl, flour, water and salt.
+A dutch oven or cast iron skillet is ideal (see above), but one tool that will make a big difference is a good bench scraper.
 From splitting dough to shaping to cleaning counter tops, this small tool can make a big difference.
-A Digital Kitchen Scale is also a requirement.
+A digital kitchen scale is also a requirement.